 Whilst Parish Councils have no powers with regard to planning matters (the planning authority for Hathersage is the Peak District National Park) Hathersage Parish Council do see and comment to the planning authority on planning applications within the Parish.
 It is possible to see all current planning applications and planning decisions via the Peak Park planning application tool

 Hathersage Parish Council holds monthly meetings of the full Council on the first Tuesday of each month at 19.30 in the Main Hall at the Memorial Hall and Committee meetings when required.
 Notice of all meetings, which include the Agenda, is given on the Councils notice board as well as on this site on the Notice Board page.
 Members of the public are entitled to attend all meetings and have the opportunity, before the meeting, to address the Council on any matter.
 They do not have the right to take part in the Council meeting.
 The most recent published minutes of the Council’s meetings can be accessed on the Meetings page.

 Apart from income from the swimming pool (which includes grants from Derbyshire Dales and High Peak Councils, and the Primary Care Trust) and its let properties, the Council is financed by means of a Precept.
 The Precept is an amount which the Parish Council requests from the District Council and which the District Council raises by including it on the Rate Demands of the householders in the Parish.
 The Council’s accounts are subject to annual audit by an auditor appointed by the Audit Commission.

-Anyone wishing to raise matters with the Council should do so by writing to The Clerk, Parish Room, Main Road, Hathersage, Hope Valley, S32 1BB.
+Anyone wishing to raise matters with the Council should do so by writing to The Clerk, The Old Surgery, 39 Valley Road, Barlow, N E Derbyshire, S18 7SL.